miklevin/MikeLev.in/_posts/2023-06-15-riddle-me-this-batman-what-do-you-call-someone-who-is-too-anxious-for-the-trust-protocol-test.md

 them.
 It's the biological directives that are given to them.
 Their biological directives cause them to be "greedy aliens".
 They can't help it and it's not really even particularly wrong if they were in a sanctuary designed to support their biological imperatives.
+Predators will be predators.
+There's a great
+***Lower Decks*** episode with Ensign Bradward "Brad" Boimler about it.
+Great stuff, you should watch it.

-Predators will predate.
-But they were not in a sanctuary.
+But with the event of the WoTW story, they were not in a sanctuary.
 They were in a world that was not ready for them.
 And they were given technology that they were not ready for.
 And so they tried bullying a new society into submission.
 And they were defeated by the smallest of things.

 # The Smallest of Things